 Bentley University

-- Graduate School of Business (GSB) Assistantships and Scholarships: The GSB administers all kinds of data-focused MBA and MS programs, and it offers a limited number of merit-based assistantships and scholarships to deserving candidates.
+- Graduate School of Business (GSB) Assistantships and Scholarships: The GSB administers all kinds of data-focused MBA and MS programs, and offers a limited number of merit-based assistantships and scholarships to deserving candidates.

 Boston University